 UofL's goal is to achieve climate neutrality by 2050.
 We are well on our way, but we need to step up our efforts and accelerate progress to achieve that goal.
-Current rates of reduction will not get us there by 2050.
+Current rates of reduction will not get us there by 2050, and the recent trend in the wrong direction is dangerous for the institution and our planetary future.

 Our plan for making progress toward climate neutrality is dynamic and multifaceted.
-We recognize that sustainability demands progress on multiple fronts and that lasting change cannot be achieved without coordinated, universitywide efforts.
+We recognize that sustainability demands progress on multiple fronts and that lasting change cannot be achieved without coordinated, university-wide efforts.
 As such, we will be taking a variety of steps to lead UofL down a path toward climate neutrality.